sarojbelbase/nepstonks/README.md

 ### Used Tools & Technologies

+- Requests: HTTP Requests
+- BeautifulSoup: Web Scraping
+- Pillow: Python Imaging Library
 - SQLite: A database for storing stocks
 - SQLAlchemy: SQL toolkit and object-relational mapper for Python
 - Github Actions: CI/CD that makes it easy to automate all your software workflows

 ### Changelogs

+- `2022, October 16` Added General Public Share Allotment Announcements
-- `June 08` Remove share market news
+- `2021, June 08` Remove share market news
-- `May 06` Support For Local IPOs
+- `2021, May 06` Support For Local IPOs
-- `May 02` Send stocks in Images
+- `2021, May 02` Send stocks in Images
-- `April 28` Remove merolagani updates
+- `2021, April 28` Remove merolagani updates
-- `April 26` Add Reminder Notification for stocks
+- `2021, April 26` Add Reminder Notification for stocks
-- `April 21` Add latest share market news
+- `2021, April 21` Add latest share market news

 ### Environment Variables

+- `ALLOTMENT_URL`: URL for the allotment result
 - `CHANNEL` = 'The telegram channel you want to send updates e.g @nepstonks'
 - `BOT_TOKEN` = 'Bot Token generated from @botfather on telegram'
 - `BOT_USERNAME` = 'Bot username generated from @botfather on telegram'
 - `API_URL` = 'URL from where stocks are fetched (POST REQUEST)'
-- `ORIGIN` = 'Origin needed for header when POST request is sent'
-- `ORIGIN` = 'Origin needed for header from where it was referred'
-- `NEWS_URL_BM` = 'The scraping link from Bizmandu'
 - `PDF_URL` = 'URL that stores the uploaded PDF'

 ### Run & Setups